 Hybrid working is never going to work.
 Work from home is never going to stick.
 Oh, really?
 Colin Thornton, CFO at Turrito Networks questions the predictions.

 Wrong.
-Forrester’s recently revealed that only 30% of companies are likely to return to the full office model once the pandemic has eased.
-That’s 70% of organisations recognising the value of the work from anywhere employee –people empowered by technology to deliver on productivity without needing an office, or a manager looming over their shoulder.
+Forrester’s recently revealed that only 30% of companies are likely to return to the full-office model once the pandemic has eased.
+That’s 70% of organisations recognising the value of the work from anywhere employee –people empowered by technology to deliver productivity without needing an office or a manager looming over their shoulders.
 The same research found that companies that adopt a more flexible, hybrid model to work will very likely see measurable business benefits that include employee engagement, retention and recruitment.

 The truth is that it’s time to make long term operational changes that allow for employees to work from any location with solutions that are optimised to meet their needs.
 Cybersecurity must be analysed from multiple angles that now include the remote or hybrid worker, angles that look for the unexpected vulnerabilities that crop up when employees log on from remote locations.
 Data security must be examined for any gaps in POPIA compliance to ensure that information is as secured and restricted as it would be within office walls.
 And there need to be serious questions asked about what the business should pay for when it comes to connectivity and IT equipment at home.

 These are fundamental shifts in thinking that can transform how the business operates, and they can save significant sums of money.
 If fewer people are in the office, the business can downsize and invest in a space that’s not as expensive yet still lets people connect and have essential face to face meetings.
 This is an immediate cost saving.
 The same can be said for international travel and conferences.
 With most people online, these can be done virtually and there’s the added value for companies that invest in sustainability reporting too – with fewer people flying, the climate benefits are extensive and measurable.